yijingzhou/MovieLens-Recommendation/README.md

 # MovieLens-Recommendation
 Final Project for CSCI-SHU 235 Information Visualization

 For this project, we present a movie visualization system from data exploration to movie recommendation.
-After conducting data analysis, we build a system to visualize:
+After conducting data analysis, we build a system to visualize: <br>
 1)background of the user group;
 2)movie data overview and statistics based on different genres, genders, user occupations;
 3)movie recommendation system built upon collaborative filtering recommendation methodology.